Fetal Monitoring Errors & HIE

 Certain drugs given to the mother can cause the baby to have tachycardia or bradycardia.

-Michigan Hypoxic Ischemic Encephalopathy Lawyers Discuss the Causes of HIE and the Importance of a Prompt Delivery When Fetal Distress is Present
+Causes of HIE and the Importance of a Prompt Delivery When Fetal Distress is Present

 Indeed, interpreting a fetal heart tracing requires skill.
 Often, a non-reassuring FHR is the only indication that a baby is oxygen deprived and in distress.
 If a physician or nurse fails to monitor the baby or fails to properly interpret the tracings / graph, an emergent situation that requires intervention may be missed.
 The baby may be left in oxygen depriving conditions that cause HIE.